vuestorefront/storefront-ui/apps/docs/components/components/switch.md

-#  Switch component
+#  Switch

-VsfSwitch is an input widget that allows users to choose one of two values: on or off.
+A switch is an input similar to a checkbox component, except for handling the indeterminate state.
+The two possible values are true and false.

+Used for enable/disable features, especially on mobile.

+In forms, a better choice may be to use a Checkbox component.

 <Generate />

-## Figma design

-See the design on [Figma](https://www.figma.com/file/CWOkbpne0tDpSenT4ZEUTQ/%F0%9F%9B%A0-SFUI-2-%7C-Development?node-id=19515%3A62225&t=sslAXNqc1mDRjyZJ-0)

 ## Props